-In light of Kevin Lowe’s No. 4 soon to be retired, we are going to have a look at other former Edmonton Oilers players who have worn the number since.
+In light of Kevin Lowe’s No. 4 retirement, we are going to have a look at other former Edmonton Oilers players who have worn the number since.
 Generally, in the history of the game, defencemen tend to lean towards lower numbers, while forwards get a bit more creative.
 In recent years, this way of choosing a number has almost gone away.

 Only three Oilers players have ever worn the number four.
 This is largely in part to Kevin Lowe holding the number for 15 seasons between 1979-1998.
 He had claimed the number four in his first season with the team, which happened to be the first year that the Oilers were a part of the NHL.
 He had carved out a very impressive career with the Oilers on his way to hoisting the Stanley Cup on five separate occasions.